ieb/N2KLifePo4/README.md

 - [-] ~~Make the BLE work in the background ~~  The Web Bluetooth API is not available in any background task.
 - [x] Add charge discharge gauge in svg
 - [x] Port to use seasmart http stream and deprecate BLE stream
-- [x] State of charge and remaining charge graphs
+- [x] State of charge and remaining charge graphs broken - now fixed.